 Equipment Value

-The total value of your dental equipment and fitout directly affects material damage premiums.
-High-end imaging equipment, CAD/CAM systems, and multiple dental chairs increase the insured value and premium.
+The total insured value of your clinical equipment and fitout directly affects material damage premiums.
+Practices with high-end CBCT scanners, CAD/CAM milling units, and multiple surgeries carry higher sums insured.

 📍